aeecleclair/Titan/README.md

 dart analyze
 ```

-Dart allows you to fix issues in your code with the `dart command`.
+Dart allows you to fix issues in your code with the dart command `dart fix`.

 To preview proposed changes, use the `--dry-run` flag: